ManuelElizaldi/SisyphusCorner/Programming/Cloud Computing/Cloud Computing - Business Case.md

 Regarding security -> If you are a large company with the capacity to hire specialized security, the question arise that if its worth it to get cloud services

+## Example - Financial Industry

+In the financial industry, most managers are in favor of cloud computing due to the cost reduction

+After the cloud adoption, managers noticed improved data access

+## Site Reliability Engineering

+This is a new technology that emerged from cloud services

+Traditional tech teams:
+- Devs -> software engineer
+	- Build new features, incentivized to make changes
+- Operation -> System administration
+	- Prevent fails, incentivized to avoid changes

+Constant friction between these two teams. -> *Google SRE* reduced this tension

+Google SRE -> a job function, a mindset, and a set of engineering practices to run reliable production systems

 ---